codeCatFths/CarrCSM01/CarrCowkowlator/readme.txt

 RESULT == 42
 ------------------------------------
 When the result is 42, a text message replaces the author name information for 5 seconds.
-It reads "You have discovered the ultimate meaning of Life, the Universe, and Everything!'
+It reads "You have discovered the ultimate meaning of Life, the Universe, and Everything!"

 ------------------------------------
 MUSIC ON INITIAL PAGE LOAD